Reginleif88/reginleif_lab/docs/Project-3-Active-Directory-Bootstrap.md

 ## 2. Installation Script

-Cab be executed via RDP to allow copy-paste.
+Can be executed via RDP to allow copy-paste.

 ```powershell
 # Install AD Bits